π» Introduction

 3οΈβ£ SQL Server β TOP

-SQL Server uses TOP
+SQL Server uses TOP to limit rows.

 -- Return top 5 employees